rmrk-team/NestingEIP/README.md

      *
      * - `parentId` MUST exist
-     * @param parentId ID of the parent token for which to reject all of the pending tokens *
+     * @param parentId ID of the parent token for which to reject all of the pending tokens */ function rejectAllChildren(uint256 parentId) external;
-     */
-    function rejectAllChildren(uint256 parentId) external;

     /**
-     * @notice Used to unnest a child token from a given parent token.
+     * @notice Used to transfer a child token from a given parent token.
+     * @dev MUST remove the child from the parent's active or pending children.
-     * @dev When unnesting a child token, the owner of the token MUST be set to `to`, or not updated in the event of `to`
+     * @dev When transferring a child token, the owner of the token MUST be set to `to`, or not updated in the event of `to`
      *  being the `0x0` address.
-     * @param tokenId ID of the token from which to unnest a child token
+     * @param tokenId ID of the parent token from which the child token is being transferred
-     * @param to Address of the new owner of the child token being unnested
+     * @param to Address to which to transfer the token to
      * @param destinationId ID of the token to receive this child token (MUST be 0 if the destination is not a token)
-     * @param childIndex Index of the child token to unnest in the array it is located in
+     * @param childIndex Index of a token we are transferring, in the array it belongs to (can be either active array or
+     *  pending array)
-     * @param childAddress Address of the collection smart contract of the child token expected to be at the specified
+     * @param childAddress Address of the child token's collection smart contract.
-     *  index
-     * @param childId ID of the child token expected to be located at the specified index
+     * @param childId ID of the child token in its own collection smart contract.
-     * @param isPending A boolean value signifying whether the child token is being unnested from the pending child
+     * @param isPending A boolean value indicating whether the child token being transferred is in the pending array of the
-     *  tokens array (`true`) or from the active child tokens array (`false`)
+     *  parent token (`true`) or in the active array (`false`)
-     * @param data Additional data with no specified format, sent in call to `to` */ function unnestChild( uint256 tokenId, address to, uint256 destinationId,
+     * @param data Additional data with no specified format, sent in call to `to` */ function transferChild( uint256 tokenId, address to, uint256 destinationId,